AndrewColinMaher/AndrewColinMaher.github.io/README.md

 ## The aims and objectives

-The aims of this CJBlasts site is to give the client who is a budding youtuber a:
+The aims, objectives [stratgey](https://ibb.co/Xz8LY6Q) of the CJBlasts site is to give the client who is a budding youtuber a:

 - Online Presence
 - To Showcase Content
 - Increase his followers
 - Provide Links to all his relevant Social Media
 - Promote any Collaborative projects that he creates or is involved in
-- provide Links to merch that he is selling
+- Provide Links to merch that he is selling
+- Provide a form where were potential colloborators or Clients can get in touch

 ### Market Analysis